uber/react-vis/docs/markdown/contour-series.md

 #### data
 Type: `Array<Object>`
 Array of data for the series.
-See above data format reference.
+Follows the usual pattern of an array of objects formatted with x and y coordinates, [{x: 0, y: 0}, ...].

 ### style
 Type: `object`